NandithaNair19/SwiftLOR/README.md

 ## 🎓 Student Actions
-Log in and request an LOR → Sends request to faculty.
+Log in and request an LOR → Sends request to faculty.<br>
 Once approved, download as a PDF.

 ## 🚀 Prerequisites